Novgorod Republic: Foreign relations

-Hansa, Sweden and Livonian Order
+Livonian Order and Sweden

-After the great schism, Novgorod struggled from the beginning of the 13th century against Swedish, Danish, and German crusaders.
+After the East–West Schism, Novgorod struggled from the beginning of the 13th century against Swedish, Danish, and German crusaders.
 During the Swedish–Novgorodian Wars, the Swedes invaded lands where some of the population had earlier paid tribute to Novgorod.
 The Germans had been trying to conquer the Baltic region since the late 12th century.
 Novgorod went to war 26 times with Sweden and 11 times with the Livonian Brothers of the Sword.
 The German knights, along with Danish and Swedish feudal lords, launched a series of uncoordinated attacks in 1240–1242.
-Novgorodian sources mention that a Swedish army was defeated in the Battle of the Neva in 1240.
+Russian sources mention that a Swedish army was defeated in the Battle of the Neva in 1240.
 The Baltic German campaigns ended in failure after the Battle on the Ice in 1242.
 After the foundation of the castle of Vyborg in 1293 the Swedes gained a foothold in Karelia.
 On August 12, 1323, Sweden and Novgorod signed the Treaty of Nöteborg, regulating their border for the first time.

-Mongol invasion and its aftermath
+Golden Horde

-The Novgorod Republic was saved from the direct impact of the Mongol invasion as it was the only Rus principality that was never conquered by the Mongol troops.
-In 1259, Mongol tax-collectors and census-takers arrived in the city, leading to political disturbances and forcing Alexander Nevsky to punish a number of town officials (by cutting off their noses) for defying him as Grand Prince of Vladimir (soon to be the khan's tax-collector in Russia) and his Mongol overlords.
-In the 14th century, raids by Novgorod pirates, or ushkuiniki, sowed fear as far as Kazan and Astrakhan, assisting Novgorod in wars with Muscovy.
+The Novgorod Republic was saved from the direct impact of the Mongol invasions as it was not conquered by the Mongols.
+In 1259, Mongol tax-collectors and census-takers arrived in the city, leading to political disturbances and forcing Alexander Nevsky to punish a number of town officials (by cutting off their noses) for defying him as the grand prince of Vladimir (soon to be the khan's tax-collector in Russia) and his Mongol overlords.